Sanare Functional Medicine FAQ's

 Note: In states like Washington, Oregon, California, Vermont, Maine and Arizona, Naturopathic doctors are primary care doctors.
 In states like Pennsylvania, New Jersey, Delaware, and others, Naturopathic doctors are not recognized as primary care physicians and provide only complementary care.

-Due to licensing restrictions, Dr. Kate can’t change your prescription, but she can help you reduce side effects or amplify your health to the point where you heal and are able to successfully taper off medications if that is your and your doctor’s goal.
+Due to licensing restrictions, our naturopathic doctors can’t change your prescription, but they can help you reduce side effects or amplify your health to the point where you heal and are able to successfully taper off medications if that is your and your doctor’s goal.

 The goal of naturopathic medicine is to heal the root cause of the disorder (when possible) so that you no longer require medications or can achieve full health using much lower doses than you were taking before.